Stoicism is a philosophy of two halves:

 Stoicism teaches us that the ultimate goal in life is to achieve happiness, or what they called eudaimonia (a deep sense of fulfillment and well-being).

-As we’ve seen, to the Stoics, the path to happiness lies not in seeking external pleasures or material wealth but in developing and cultivating our inner character and striving to live a life in harmony with nature and reason.
-With this in mind, it’s easy to see the importance of virtue and stitching the four virtues above into our thoughts and actions.
+As we’ve seen, according to the Stoics, the path to happiness lies not in seeking external pleasures or material wealth but in developing and cultivating our inner character and striving to live a life in harmony with nature and reason.
+With this in mind, it’s easy to see the importance of virtue and the value in building the four virtues above into our thoughts and actions.

 Virtue, in the Stoic view, is the highest form of excellence and the best expression of human nature.
 Vice is the opposite of these things, dragging us down to the level of beasts, pulled this way and that by our desires.